bloominstituteoftechnology/Lambda-Hello/ChristianI.md

 ### Favorite Hobbies

 I enjoy running or trail walking in the outdoors.
 While performing these activities, they become a stage where I can focus in the present, preparing myself for future new experiences and challenges.

+### Networking

+I enjoy working with people who share my enthusiasm for creating solutions to complex problems that meets both technical and design requirements.
+If you would to connect, add me on [LinkedIn!](https://www.linkedin.com/in/chrisipanaque/ "LinkedIn.com/in/ChrisIpanaque")